drana23701/FireWatch/README.md

-Predicting Forest Fires using Machine Learning
+FireWatch: Predicting Forest Fires and Wildfire Danger with Machine Learning

+By Dhruv Rana and Nikhil Nair

 Four different methods were experimented with: